prhod/mailsender/components/helpers/mailsender/readme.md

 `IMAGE_ATTACHMENTS` is to be used for images included in the HTML body (using the file name).
 If you only want to attach the image file, use the `ATTACHMENTS` variable.
 As an early version, there may be unexpected behaviour if 2 files with the same name are added.

+It is possible to provide HTML as a file with `BODY_HTML_FILE`.
+If the file does not exists, `BODY_HTML` will be used.